Has anyone tried avoiding/adding certain foods and has it helped at all?

 I went gluten and dairy free at first and then turned vegan with less oil and carb in my diet.
 After avoiding gluten and dairy 80% of my pain and stiffness are gone and then after going vegan made things a lot easier.
 I do intermittent fasting too.
 Try taking green juice with cucumber and celery three times a day.
 You can add turmeric and kale or beet with it.
 This reduces fatigue a lot.

-Hi @Masked username did you consult your doctor or a dietician to get advice on nutrition?
+Hi @Hidden username did you consult your doctor or a dietician to get advice on nutrition?
 Or did you search the information on the Internet?

 I asked the doctor and dietician.
 They did not advise me on a specific diet, but NHS website has a link to natural treatments on RA, where it is mentioned that a few people were benefited by changing their diet.
 I also read a book on named The Healing Foods for special diets where it is suggested that going gluten and dairy free yield much benefits to RA patients.
 Through my origin in India I am a firm believer of Ayurveda, and hence I have checked with Ayurveda practitioner who advised the same thing while asked me to add a morning dose of Fenugreek seeds.
 I mix that with my green juice every morning.
 These I believe have benefited me hugely.
 Though I know I can never go back to my previous life, at least I can live a pain-free life with this lifestyle change.